httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Each ASCII-Origin field in the frame's payload MUST be parsed as an ASCII serialisation of an origin ({{!RFC6454}}, Section 6.2).
 If parsing fails, the field MUST be ignored.

-Senders should note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.

 See {{algo}} for an illustrative algorithm for processing ORIGIN frames.